0nix/ggj21/twine/evidence_questioning.md

 "And his associates, Lieutenant Sessler."
 The Sergeant responds, raising his voice.
 "Surely you can't be so green you'd think they were blameless."

-"Sergeant, we must focus!"
+"Sergeant, we must focus!
+The tenants are not relevant to this investigation!"
 Lieutenant Sessler shouts, slamming his finger on the dossier he held.

+"Who are you and what did you do with Oskar Sessler?!
+Suddenly, the budget concerns you?!"
+Sergeant Bayer bellows.
+"You want to stick every man, woman and child in prison so much as they glance in your direction and this nobody is the one individual where we must not be hasty!?"

+"That woman is the wife of a government worker Bayer!
+I will not have you sully the good name of our colleagues!"
+Lieutenant Sessler responds.
+There's something in the tone of his voice that tells you that he doesn't believe the words coming out of his mouth. /n/n Sergeant Bayer is violently confused, making grunts and noises that try to go past the embryonic stage for words.

 [Vocally support Sergeant Bayer]

 You speak up, citing Ministry rulebooks and regulations that compel you to report and follow up with any unknown associates.
 Sergeant Bayer smiles triumphantly.
 "The kid is quoting the book at you now, Lieutenant Sessler.
 I should be more diligent lest you take his position and him yours."
 He says with a guffaw.
 Lieutenant Sessler responds, while looking directly in your eyes.
 You'd think he was trying to make your eyeballs boil with thought alone.
-"I wouldn't be so surprised if Agent Brownie here was so inclined to become a pencil-pushing lump of coal too."
+"Why am I not surprised that Agent Brownie here was so inclined to become a pencil-pushing desk jockey?"

 (super leader +2 and leader -1 )